 - “Ken Follett – master of suspense – spins an excruciatingly taut drama on the aerial equivalent of the Orient Express… a whirlwind of romance and intrigue… thoroughly satisfying… His best since Eye of the Needle!” — Publishers Weekly

 - “A spellbinding tale of tension, ambition and greed!” — Somerset American

-La Nuit de tous les Dangers in French by Robert Laffont
+- The French edition, La Nuit de tous les Dangers, is published by Robert Laffont

 The Flying Boat Museum at Foynes, Ireland, has information and links about the golden age of flying boats, the Boeing B314 and more.
 See www.flyingboatmuseum.com